Dobefu/DLiteScript/docs/content/docs/standard-library/strings/toLower.md

 +++
 title = 'strings.toLower'
 linkTitle = 'toLower'
-description = 'Converts a string to lowercase.' weight = 0 draft = false
+description = 'Convert a string to lowercase.
+Transform all uppercase letters to lowercase for case-insensitive comparisons or normalization.
+Part of the strings namespace.' weight = 0 draft = false
 +++